-- 104.1 The Director of Academic Affairs shall be responsible for coordinating the Student Government Association's role in matters pertaining to the Academic concerns of all students. - 104.2 The Director of Academic Affairs shall coordinate the Student Government Association's role in the student evaluation of faculty members. - 104.3 The Director of Academic Affairs shall investigate and report to the President any student concerns regarding all University Academic Policies. - 104.4 The Director of Academic Affairs shall assist students in utilizing the available campus academic resource centers. - 104.5 The Director of Academic Affairs shall serve as an advisor the Student Government Association President regarding campus academics. - 104.6 The Director of Academic Affairs shall serve along with the SGA President as student representatives of the Faculty Senate. - 104.7 The Director of Academic Affairs shall perform other duties as delegated him/her by the Student Government Association President
+- 104.1 The Secretary of Educational Advancement shall be responsible for coordinating the Student Government Association's role in matters pertaining to the Academic concerns of all students. - 104.2 The Secretary of Educational Advancement Affairs shall coordinate the Student Government Association's role in the student evaluation of faculty members. - 104.3 The Secretary of Educational Advancement shall investigate and report to the President student concerns regarding all University Academic Policies. - 104.4 The Secretary of Educational Advancement shall assist students in utilizing the available campus academic resource centers. - 104.5 The Secretary of Educational Advancement shall serve as an advisor the Student Government Association President regarding campus academics. - 104.6 The Secretary of Educational Advancement shall serve along with the SGA President as student representatives of the Faculty Senate. - 104.7 The Secretary of Educational Advancement shall perform other duties as delegated him/her by the Student Government Association President